AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 >[!NOTE]
 >
->You can also change the form data model for an Adaptive Form.
+>You can also change the Form Data Model for an Adaptive Form.
 For detailed steps, see [Edit Form Model properties of an Adaptive Form](#edit-form-model).

 ## Create an Adaptive Form based on XML or JSON schema {#create-an-adaptive-form-based-on-xml-or-json-schema}